No-Cash-7970/txnDuck/docs/shareable_links.md

     `0.002` instead.
 - Numbers must not contain commas

-### Transaction group

-These URL query parameters only apply when composing a transaction for a transaction group.

-- Group index (`grp_idx`) - If present, the transaction is part of a group.
-- Group preset (`grp_preset`)

 ### All presets

+These URL query parameters work with any preset, or without a preset.

 - Sender address (`snd`)
 - Fee (in Algos) (`fee`)